fireinrain/github-trending/TrendsHist.md

 ## Python

+* 【2025-09-17】[ciromattia / kcc](https://github.com/ciromattia/kcc) - KCC (a k a  Kindle Comic Converter) is a comic and manga converter for ebook readers
 * 【2025-09-16】[cheahjs / free-llm-api-resources](https://github.com/cheahjs/free-llm-api-resources) - A list of free LLM inference resources accessible via API.
 * 【2025-09-14】[Arindam200 / awesome-ai-apps](https://github.com/Arindam200/awesome-ai-apps) - A collection of projects showcasing RAG, agents, workflows, and other AI use cases
 * 【2025-09-14】[Dao\-AILab / quack](https://github.com/Dao-AILab/quack) - A Quirky Assortment of CuTe Kernels